documents and tasks

 see here for the solution.

-☼ Line Breaks: Breaking a line of text without using the <Enter> key.
+☼ Line Breaks: Moving down a line without using the <Enter> key.

 to begin each new paragraph.
 This gives the same effect as pressing